 By 1920, Henry and Clara Ford found it increasingly difficult to travel with any degree of privacy.
 They purchased a private railcar and named it Fair Lane.
 The car had four private rooms, an observation lounge, a dining room, and a fully equipped kitchen.
 It could accommodate eight passengers.
 The couple made over 400 trips using Fair Lane before selling the passenger car in 1942.

-Henry Ford II (center) celebrates with Bruce McLaren (left) and Chris Amon (right) after the two New Zealanders won the 1966 24 Hours of Le Mans in a Ford GT40 Mark II.
+Henry Ford II (center) celebrated with Bruce McLaren (left) and Chris Amon (right) after the two New Zealanders won the 1966 24 Hours of Le Mans in a Ford GT40 Mark II.
 Ford swept the podium that year, taking second and third places too.
 It was a milestone victory over Ferrari, the Italian automaker long dominant at the French race.

 By 1947, Henry Ford had assembled a collection of nearly 90 historic and reproduction buildings in Greenfield Village.
 Ford had established the Edison Institute as a teaching institution in 1929, but relented to public demand and began admitting visitors in 1933.
 This map shows some efforts to accommodate increasing attendance figures, including a gatehouse, lunch wagon, and rest rooms.

 Tattoos communicate stories.
 Their content ranges from deeply personal and traditional--to regrettable and frivolous.
 In the early 1900s, "Professor" Waters apprenticed as a tattoo artist in carnivals and New York's Bowery District.
 He ran a successful supply shop in Detroit (1918-1939), patenting the standard "two-coil" tattoo machine in 1929.
 Designs from his flash sheets continue to inspire tattooists today.